dotcli instance to the remote instance i just cloned

 Pros:

-- This lets me have the entire instance run locally.
+This lets me have the entire instance run locally.
 This is vital since it lets me use the IDE tools and snippets we’ve already created

-- “migration” seems as easy as
+“migration” seems as easy as dotcli config ing another remote instance and dotcli pushing

 Cons:

-- dotcli push -w 1 seems to be the fastest “sync” i can get, and sometimes i refresh to see my changes before it’s finished pushing
+dotcli push -w 1 seems to be the fastest “sync” i can get, and sometimes i refresh to see my changes before it’s finished pushing

-- /files directory also contains images, videos, and other media used on the site.
-We can use
+/files directory also contains images, videos, and other media used on the site.
+We can use git lfs for those or just ignore them

 This largely supports the direction given in this article.